wi2trier/cbrkit/README.md

 - `timeseries`: Time series similarity measures like `dtw` and `smith_waterman`
 - `transformers`: Advanced NLP tools based on `pytorch` and `transformers`

-Alternatively, you can also clone this git repository and install CBRKit and its dependencies via uv: `uv pip install ".[all]"`
+Alternatively, you can also clone this git repository and install CBRKit and its dependencies via uv: `uv sync --all-extras`

 ## Loading Cases

 The first step is to load cases and queries.
 We provide predefined functions for the following formats:

 - csv
 - json
 - toml